 Many parents have questions and concerns about their child’s oral health and dental treatments.
-Dr. Christa Y. Spates and Dr. Krupa Jani have compiled answers to some of the most frequently asked questions we hear.
-If you have further questions, or to schedule an appointment with our caring dentists in Peoria and Washington, Illinois, please call us today.
+Dr. Christa Spates and our team have compiled answers to some of the most frequently asked questions we hear.
+If you have further questions, or to schedule an appointment with our caring dentist in Peoria and Washington, Illinois, please call us today.

 How should I clean my baby’s teeth?

 You can clean your child’s gums with a clean, damp cloth before their teeth erupt.
 After the teeth appear, use a soft-bristled toothbrush with a small head to gently brush their teeth.
 We recommend using a toothbrush designed specifically for infants.
 Brush your child’s teeth for them until about age 7, when they are old enough to do so themselves.
 Our dentist can provide you with any additional information you may need.

 When should I take my child to the dentist for their first checkup?

 You should bring your child to meet with a pediatric dentist within six months after the eruption of their first tooth, or no later than their first birthday.

 What is the difference between a pediatric dentist and a family dentist?

 Pediatric dentists are dental specialists who have received two to three years of additional training in order to care for children.
 They are primary and specialty oral care providers for infants, children and adolescents, as well as for individuals with special health needs.

 Yes!
 Baby, or primary, teeth are incredibly important.
 They help your child to chew and develop proper speaking patterns, and they hold the space for the permanent teeth.
 Taking good care of your child’s primary teeth is key to ensuring that your child remains in good oral health in the future.